RussellB28/RedStone-Legacy/README.md

 ## 5. HELP, BUGS, SUGGESTIONS

-For help with Auto, you can ask on the [forums](http://forums.xelhua.org) or in our IRC chatroom at irc.xelhua.org &#35;xelhua.
+For help with Auto, you can ask on the [forums](http://forums.xelhua.org) or in our IRC chatroom at irc.ethrik.net &#35;ethrik.

-To report a bug, please see [our tracker](http://rm.xelhua.org/projects/auto/issues).
-Thanks for contributing by reporting issues!
+To report a bug, please see [our tracker](http://rm.xelhua.org/projects/auto/issues). (yes, down) Thanks for contributing by reporting issues!

 To suggest a feature, it's best to post it on the above link,